 Sorry but we do not allow the public to look around this unit.
 They are wild animals after all; we have to keep their surroundings as quiet as possible and keep human contact to a minimum.
 This will prevent unnecessary stress, and imprinting which is when the animal that is being looked after forms a bond of trust with the person caring for it.

 I’ve found a hedgehog out during the day, what should I do?

 Hedgehogs are nocturnal so they should not be out during the day.
-If you find one out in the daytime, you should put it in a box with a towel and phone a rescue centre for advice.
-Secure the hedgehog before it wanders off because in most cases there is a reason for it being out during the day; usually because it's poorly.
+If you find one out in the daytime, you should put it in a box with a towel and phone a rescue centre for advice. as soon as possible.
+The longer they are out, the less chance they have for survival.
+It is usually due to internal parasites, lungworm, roundworm & fluke.
+All of which are fatal without correct treatment.
+Secure the hedgehog before it wanders off because in most cases there is a reason for it being out during the day; usually because it’s poorly.

 What do you do with birds when you admit them?

 Firstly we take details from the person who found it, the reason the animal has been brought in and where it was found.
 Then we check the bird for any obvious injuries which may need immediate veterinary treatment.
 If we can’t see anything obvious we will observe the bird and check it’s progress.
 Once the bird has had any necessary treatment and/or is eating and feeding well, then it will go into a pre release aviary to check it is flying OK.
 It can then be released.

 Most of our hedgehogs go back to the place they were found.
 Occasionally we will relocate hogs that can’t go back for safety reasons, but we tend to put them in hog friendly places.
 Sometimes we do get a hog that needs to go to a secure garden (if they are disabled in some way it means that they will not cope alone in the wild), but the garden does have to be a fully secure, walled, hog friendly garden.

 How many animals and birds do you admit in a year?